cnmiller127/DinnerDateGenerator/README.md

 On the landing page, the user will select the link that will take them to the results page.
 The results page will allow the user to select the Drink & Meal with different catergories and based on the user input, music will populate the next area.

+## Deployment
+[Click here](https://cnmiller127.github.io/DinnerDateGenerator/) to interact with the deployed app.

 ## Preview

 ![Screenshot](Images/date.png)